Providing your views during a request for an EHC needs assessment is an opportunity to describe your child.

 - Are there any provisions in particular you would like to see in an EHC Plan?

-Here it is very important that you list the names and professions of EVERYBODY who is or has been involved with your child.
-If the LA decide to carry out a needs assessment, they will be contacting those listed to request up to date reports during the assessment phase and it is very important that they get everybody’s input.
+Here it is very important that you list the names and professions of anyone who is or has been involved with your child.
+If the local authority decides to carry out a needs assessment, they will be contacting those listed to request up to date reports during the assessment phase and it is very important that they get everybody’s input.

 If you have any reports, letters, feedback or evidence that you feel would support the request, please feel free to include these along with the form.